sdurani/iCloset-V2/README.md

 ## Features

 - **Interactive Closet**: Browse through and discard each clothing item with ease.
-- **Outfit Maker**: Explore your unique style by mixing and matching pieces to create an outfit for every occasion and add it to your collection for a creative interactive experience.
+- **Outfit Maker**: Explore your creativity by mixing and matching pieces to create an outfit for any occasion.
+- **Interactive Outfit Collection**: Curate your unique style by saving outfits to your personal collection.

 ## Tech Stack